It’s the year 2022 and a lot has happened to so many different industries due to the last 2 years of COVID-19.

 Another use for smart packaging is helping brands track metrics such as Ph, temperature, etc. especially during a time where we need to be cautious of interacting with products in store.

-This helps to ensure freshness, quality, and shelf life of food products without risking the spread of COVID-19.
+This helps to ensure freshness, quality, and extended shelf life of food products.

 For instance, sensors on food packaging can monitor quality with the label changing colors depending on if the food is spoiled or fresh enough to consume.